isabella232/nodejs-verificationcallback-tutorial/readme.md

 ### Webhooks
 This is the recommended way of securing your verification.
 Using Sinch Verification we send two events to your back end (if configured), one when someone wants to create a verification, one when the client tried to authenticate.

 We chose this approach for a couple of reasons, the first was to enable developers to easy try it out with no backend, the second we did want either have the key in app and for a process that most likely will only occur once in an install life time the token generation with oath seemed like a over complicated way of doing it.

-So we landed on web hooks
+So we landed on web hooks.
+Its a simple enought concept and in our view makes perfect sense to have an evendriven model to handle this.

 ![](http://www.websequencediagrams.com/files/render?link=kIkrYWmlPWM80o2Hh8NS)

 You can verify that the request is from us by signing the request you receive and compare the hash https://www.sinch.com/using-rest/#Authorization or if you prefer ship a custom variable like your own Token for you own api requests and validate that in the custom variables